musamueed19/DSA-AP-2024/README.md

 > [!TIP]
 > You can implement the DSA in any other Technology (Java, Python).

-## To Execute the code file, copy this below cmd.
+## Wanna run the Code?
+Copy this below command.
 ```
 node filename
 ```